 After completing this training activity, participants will be able to: 1) Describe the current opioid overdose epidemic in Massachusetts utilizing data from the Massachusetts Public Health Chapter 55 report.
 2) Recognize the importance of patient access to medication for addiction treatment (MAT) in Massachusetts.
 3) Apply evidence based principles of pain management when caring for patients with an opioid use disorder and co-occurring acute pain.
 4) Apply evidence based principles of pain management when caring for patients with an opioid use disorder and co-occurring chronic pain.
 5) Implement strategies to identify co-morbid mental illness in patients with opioid use disorders.
 6) Recall strategies to treat co-morbid mental illness in patients with opioid use disorders.

 Addiction Providers (MD, PA, NP) who are waivered to prescribe buprenorphine or who intend to become waivered.

 Boston Medical Center Grayken Center for Addiction, Department of Public Health, Bureau of Addiction Services

-Boston University School of Medicine Boston University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Provided By: Boston University School of Medicine Boston University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Boston University School of Medicine designates this live activity for a maximum of 2.5 AMA PRA Category 1 Credits (TM).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 This program meets the criteria of the Massachusetts Board of Registration in Medicine for 2.5 hours of opioid education.